-As mentioned on our page regarding the GDPR (General Data Protection Regulation) there are strict rules concerning personal data breach notifications.
+As mentioned on our General Data Protection Regulation (GDPR) page there are strict rules concerning personal data breach notifications in the EU’s personal data protection regulation for the age of big data.
 These duties are covered in several GDPR Articles of the final GDPR text and also come back several times in the recitals.

 Obviously a personal data breach is one of the worst things that can happen to all of us: consumers or data subjects, to use the official GDPR language, and organizations/companies (both data processors and data controllers) alike.